Last updated: May 2018

-At Child Bereavement UK we value our supporters, the professionals we train and the families we support and take your privacy very seriously, treating any information you give to us with great care.
+At Child Bereavement UK we value the families we support, the professionals we train and our supporters.
+We take your privacy very seriously, treating any information you give to us with great care.
 We will ensure any personal information you provide to us is protected using secure systems and processes.

-We comply with the Data Protection Act 1998, the Privacy and Electronic Communications (EC Directive) Regulations 2003 (PECR) and other relevant legislation.
+We endeavour at all times to comply with the EU General Data Protection Regulation (GDPR), the Privacy and Electronic Communications Regulations (PECR) and other relevant legislation.

 Child Bereavement UK is a registered charity (registered in England and Wales: 1040419 and Scotland: SCO42910).
 We support families and educate professionals when a baby or child of any age dies or is dying, or when a child is facing bereavement.